 We want you to feel that same positive energy on February 14, so we’re sharing our top 10 tips for surviving (and maybe even enjoying) Valentine’s Day.

 1. Plan healthy distractions.

-Social support is so crucial to feeling better if you’re struggling through heartbreak on Valentine’s Day, especially during this period of lockdown.
+Social support is so crucial to feeling better if you’re struggling through heartbreak on Valentine’s Day, especially during times of uncertainty.
 Making virtual plans with friends or family will be a healthy distraction.
 Plus, you’ll be (virtually) surrounded by people who love you.

 2. Touch base with your loved ones.